Landing at Cape Helles

-The landing at Cape Helles (Seddülbahir Çıkarması) was part of the Gallipoli Campaign the amphibious landings on the Gallipoli peninsula by British and French forces on 25 April 1915 during the First World War.
+The landing at Cape Helles (Seddülbahir Çıkarması) was part of the Gallipoli campaign, the amphibious landings on the Gallipoli peninsula by British and French forces on 25 April 1915 during the First World War.
 Helles, at the foot of the peninsula, was the main landing area.
 With gunfire support from the Royal Navy, the 29th Division was to advance 6 mi along the peninsula on the first day and seize the heights of Achi Baba.
 The British then planned to capture the forts that guarded the straits of the Dardanelles.

 A feigned landing at Bulair by the Royal Naval Division and a real landing at Anzac Cove were made to the north at Gaba Tepe, by the Australian and New Zealand Army Corps, before dawn; a diversionary landing was made by French forces at Kum Kale on the Asiatic shore of the Straits.
 After dark, another demonstration was made by the French in Besika Bay.

 The Helles landing was mismanaged by the British commander, Major General Aylmer Hunter-Weston.
-V and W beaches became bloodbaths, despite the meager defences, while the easy landings at other sites were not exploited.
+V and W beaches became bloodbaths, despite the meagre defences, while the easy landings at other sites were not exploited.
 Although the British managed to gain a foothold, their plans were in disarray.
 For two months, the British fought costly battles to reach their first day objectives but they were eventually defeated by the Ottoman defenders.